Chart Color Schemes

 Housing

-Canterbury features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership
+Canterbury features a more urban dwelling mix with significant apartment living

-Canterbury's dwelling structures, as per the latest Census, consisted of 29.3% houses and 70.6% other dwellings.
-In contrast, Sydney metro had no recorded houses or other dwellings at the time of evaluation.
-Home ownership in Canterbury stood at 21.4%, with mortgaged dwellings at 29.5% and rented ones at 49.1%.
-The median monthly mortgage repayment was $2,200, aligning with Sydney metro's average, while the median weekly rent was $470, unlike Sydney metro's unrecorded figures.
-Nationally, Canterbury's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Canterbury's dwelling structure, as per the latest Census, consisted of 29.3% houses and 70.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+Home ownership stood at 21.4%, with 29.5% of dwellings mortgaged and 49.1% rented.
+The median monthly mortgage repayment was $2,200, and the median weekly rent was $470.
+Nationally, Canterbury's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing